 Tired of the same old new year’s resolutions?
 You know, the ones you abandon before February?
-2020 is the dawning of a new decade, not just a new year – why not resolve to recycle more where you work, live, learn, buy, and play?
+Why not resolve to recycle more where you work, live, learn, buy, and play?
 It’s not only a simple resolution, it’s one that benefits the environment, creates jobs, reduces litter, and benefits future generations.

 But first, let’s recap why we should all recycle.

 - Recycling benefits the environment by diverting hundreds of millions of pounds of valuable materials from landfills and avoiding millions of metric tons of greenhouse emissions annually, creating healthier air and cleaner waterways.
 Recycling also reduces the need for sourcing new raw materials through mining and logging, which can create water pollution and emit greenhouse gases.
 It also saves energy used to produce new products from raw materials.

 - Recycling creates jobs and supports our economy.
 As recently as 2017, recycling generated $117 billion in economic activity and $13.2 billion in tax revenue.
 Today, recycling employs more than 156,000 men and women nationwide and could create more than one 1 million new jobs within the next two decades.

 - Recycling benefits future generations by decreasing our use and reliance on natural resources, decreasing overly wasteful landfills, which lead to the production of greenhouse gases, and decreasing water and air pollution.

 10 Tips to Recycle More, Better in the New Year

 But just how can we recycle more, better next year?
 Here are our top tips for a new year, new recycling habits to ensure we all make new year’s resolutions we can keep.